vpqxl1/discord-selfbot/README.md

 2. **Install dependencies**
     ```bash
-    npm i
+    npm i```
-    ```

 3. **Configure your config**
-    - Edit your config.js file and add your Discord token and userID
+    - Edit the config.js file and add your Discord token, userID and prefix

     - **Never share your token with anyone!**